jylambert/topotherm/docs/source/install.rst

 We recommend to install the dependencies with anaconda or mamba: ::

- conda
+   mamba
    cd topotherm
- conda create -n topotherm python conda activate topotherm pip install -e .
+   mamba env create -f environment.yml -n topotherm mamba activate topotherm